What is the Graduate School Advisory Board?

 Throughout his career in higher education, he has been active in supporting graduate education as a major gifts officer, graduate program coordinator, and creator of a graduate-level certificate program in higher education leadership.
 Participation on the GSAB has given him an opportunity to learn more about the broader needs of the graduate education community at the U and share his perspectives regarding policies and practices.
 He has found that service on GSAB is an excellent way to contribute to the life of our graduate community at the University of Minnesota.

-The Board meets monthly during the academic year (September-May), with the exception of the month of January.
+The Board meets 4 times throughout the academic year (October, December, February, and April).
 Meetings are held on the second Tuesday of the month, unless otherwise noted, and last for 60 minutes.
 Due to concerns related to COVID-19 and the need for social distancing, GSAB meetings are held via Zoom.

 Faculty: Tenured or tenure-track faculty members with graduate education responsibility from research-based master’s and doctoral programs can serve on the GSAB.
 Faculty with administrative appointments of 50% or greater, or who hold the titles of associate dean or assistant dean are not eligible to serve.